 Readers come first

 Journalists serve readers, not markets nor companies.
-We do this by making information easy to get and understand.
-Messing around with capitals interferes with that.
+They do this by making information easy to get and understand.
+Messing around with capital letters interferes with that.

 Editors who nod through product names in capitals knowingly or unknowingly put brands’ interests ahead of their reader’s interests.
-Some readers will realise this and learn not to trust the publication.
+There can be commercial pressure to do this, especially from companies that are potential advertisers.

-When company name are capitals
+When company name are capital letters

 We pronounce names like HP or IBM as a string of letters.
-It therefore makes sense to write them as capitals.
+It makes sense to write them as capitals.
 This doesn’t apply when company names are acronyms forming a pronounceable word.